sumanyu-sharma-mk42/K9/README.md

 - Our app uses complex algorithms to analyze facial features, such as the distance between eyes, nose shape, and jawline to identify and recognize individuals.
 It works with a high accuracy, even in challenging lighting conditions, and can match images quickly, making it an efficient tool for many applications.

+## How to run the code locally

+- Running project locally
+- establish a database by using 'police_data1.csv' file in MySQL.
+- name the database ‘police_database' and create table with the required fields and name it 'missing_person'.
+- dowload all the essential libraries provided below :

+- Pip install smtplib
+- pip install customtkinter
+- Pip install tkinter
+- Pip install beautifulsoup4
+- pip install dlib
+- Pip install face_recognition
+- Pip install csv
+- Pip install requests
+- Pip install mimestypes
+- Pip install pillow
+- Pip install pyautogui
+- Pip install pycopy-webbrowser
+- Pip install mysql-connector-python
+- Pip install opencv-python

+- save all the 'TEST IMAGES' and the ‘main.py' file in a single folder.
+- dowload all files from the ‘REQUIREMENTS' folder into the same folder as that of ‘main.py' folder.

 ## Tech Stack used